systems-rg/systems-rg.github.io/wss23.md

 industry professional interested in getting introduced to advanced topics in program analysis and optimization.

 Please fill the [form at this link](https://docs.google.com/forms/d/e/1FAIpQLSet1cpQ2A5vZfB184XnFFCmHGGv7hYBfYSNaMh_UonFxHUuGA/viewform) before 11:59pm on ~~31st October~~ 12th November 2023 to apply to attend the Winter school.
-The form requires you to read a paper and write what you understood from it.
+The form requires you to read a paper/blog, and write what you understood from it.
 Please budget at least two days for this.

 ## Inaugural talk
 #### December 4th, 9-10:30 am